dcassol/docsy_Rmarkdown/README.md

 <details>
 <summary><b>
-Deploy to Netlify with Git
+Deploy to Netlify with GitHub
 </b></summary

 Click on the button above and follow these instructions: